 Agility is a fun dog sport that has your dog jumping, tunneling, weaving and more, all the while teaching you and your dog to work as a team.
-While this is a “just for fun” class, the instructor has earned titles on multiple dogs and competes at the Masters level.
-She will make sure that your dog learns how to handle obstacles safely.
+This is a “just for fun” class, but your dog will learn how to handle obstacles safely.
 If you want to try out agility and increase your dog’s confidence, then this class for you!
 There’s no pre-requisite and it is appropriate for dogs of all ages & sizes.
 Obstacles introduced will include jumps, tunnels, tires, weave poles, teeter and more.

 Prerequisite – Intro to Agility Obstacles or instructor’s permission.
 Refine your dog’s obstacle performances and learn to connect obstacles together into short sequences.
-This class can be repeated because it will present different exercises each course.
 Obstacle sequences, obstacle performance, handling options, jump skills and other challenges will be practiced.
 Class may be repeated as sequences and challenges are different each time.

 For puppies up to 8 months with at least one round of “puppy shots.”
 This class is like taking your puppy to the playground!
 It is your puppy’s first opportunity to play with agility equipment in a safe, secure environment.
 Even if you are not planning to pursue Agility with your dog, this is a great way to introduce him to novel stimuli during that critical socialization period.
 Objects with weird textures, movement and sounds will all be included.
 Equipment introduced may include bar jump, tire jump, wobble board, pause table, and tunnel.
 Jump bars are on the floor to avoid stressing puppy joints.